amishabhojwani/amishabhojwani/README.md

 Hey everyone!
 I’m @amishabhojwani, a quantitative researcher with a background in computational biology and statistical programming.
-Think of me as your local your local data enthusiast and sustainability nerd.

 - 👀 I’m interested in the power of data to drive decision making in a business context.
 - 🌱 Constant and consistent learning are a big part of data science.
 I'm working on my goal of improving the use of statistical and machine learning tools I have acquired through my studies to achieve meaningful insights from data with every experience that comes my way.